Skip to main content

 Trusts for charitable giving

-Setting up an irrevocable charitable trust may help you support causes you care about in a tax-smart way.
-The two types of charitable trusts available support charities and your beneficiaries, but they operate in inverse order to one another.
+Setting up an irrevocable charitable trust can help you support causes you care about in a tax-smart way.
+There are two types of charitable trusts available to support charities and your beneficiaries, but they operate inversely to one another.

 Charitable lead trusts

-By depositing assets into a charitable lead trust, or CLT, you equip the trust to make periodic distributions known as lead payments to your chosen charity.
+By depositing assets into a charitable lead trust, or CLT, the trust will make periodic distributions known as lead payments to your chosen charity.
 After the lead payments are completed, the remaining assets in the trust are distributed to your selected beneficiaries, effectively reducing both gift and estate taxes.

 Charitable remainder trusts

 A charitable remainder trust, or CRT, works in the opposite manner.
-The trust pays its lead payments to you or your beneficiaries.
+The trust makes income payments to you or your beneficiaries.
 At the end of the term or upon the death of the last beneficiary, the remaining assets will be donated to your chosen charity.
 CRTs are a way to obtain income from the disposition of appreciated assets while potentially avoiding capital gains tax liability.

 Whether you choose a CLT or a CRT depends on your financial goals and preferences.
-Talking with a wealth consultant about tax and estate planning may provide valuable guidance.
+There are many variations of these trusts, and they're subject to a number of rules and qualification tests.
+As a result, it's helpful to work with a wealth consultant who can provide valuable guidance.

 Trusts for blended families